How government makes healthcare more expensive; and what we can do to reverse it

 The changes worked.
 The resulting economic improvements have been remarkable.

 - Unemployment is down.
-Today, North Carolina’s unemployment rate is just 3.8 percent, nearly identical to the national 3.6 rate, and only 17th highest, compared to 8th highest back in 2010.
+Today (as of Feb.
+2020), North Carolina’s unemployment rate is just 3.8 percent, nearly identical to the national 3.6 rate, and only 17th highest, compared to 8th highest back in 2010.

 - Household income is up.
 North Carolina’s median household income grew by 29.5 percent from 2013 to 2018, significantly outpacing the national average of 21.6 percent and the southeast region’s average of 23.1 percent.